Adopted by the Delegate Assembly on November 4, 2023

 The state should not:

-(a) Require school districts to make payments to a charter school for early childhood and kindergarten programs that a student's district of residence does not offer.
+- Require school districts to make payments to a charter school for early childhood and kindergarten programs.

 3.1.3 Investment in Educational Equity